Originally from Canada, Pierre headed for the first time to Japan in August 2002. Many years and memories…

 Then came the second stay, officially as a tourist that time, during the 2004 summer.
 He had come to meet with several smiths, simply asking for a talk.
 “One does not knock on a stranger’s door and ask to be accepted as an apprentice!
 It’d be like proposing to wed the first stranger met on the street.
 The master-apprentice relationship never ends, and the master is responsible towards those to who he passes down the tradition.”
 He meets with Yoshihara Yoshindo (co-author of The Crafts of the Japanese Sword, Kapp, 1987, Kodansha) in Tokyo, Kojima Hiroshi in Saitama, Gassan Sadatoshi in Nara, then a second time with Kawachi Kunihira at the time of an exhibition, and then again Kiyota several times.

 It is finally to Kiyota Jirokunietsu that he suggests the idea of becoming apprentice, in spite of the smith’s young age.
 “At the time of my meeting with Kojima, I had mentionned Kiyota’s age.
 He had then asked if Kiyota was a «good person».
 I had replied straight away that he was an especially good person.
 Without hesitating, he had simply replied: «Then, he will make good swords.» I had found that this summed up the entire spirit of the japanese craftsman. «Anyone can master a technique if he makes the necessary efforts during the required time, but only a master can make a masterpiece.» had told me Yoshihara.
 Creation is only the reflection of the creator.
-Art lovers only buy reflections of creators.”
+Art lovers only buy images of the creators.”

 “The first year was a surprise in that it didn’t require of me any of what Westerners usually believe to be a japanese apprenticeship’s sacrifices.
 Kiyota tends to be very down to Earth and didn’t consider himself anyone’s Master.”
 Pierre happened to be studying with him, as he often said, but the relationship was nonetheless very straighfoward, and Kiyota’s expectations in terms of work quality were clearly demonstrative of his own training.